 State Funding Assistance

-Assistive Technology Projects are present in each state to improve access to assistive devices in the home, with a primary focus on the elderly and the disabled.
+Assistive Technology Programs are present in each state to improve access to assistive devices in the home, with a primary focus on the elderly and the disabled.

 The classification “Assistive Technology” covers equipment which enables users to complete tasks they otherwise couldn’t – it can be anything from kitchen safety equipment through to digital devices.